Duck hunting within this private land Association is mostly within Missouri, some in Kansas and rarely in Iowa.

 Private Wetlands and Blinds

-Our private wetlands we have developed through adding levees and in/out flow water controls to existing natural wetlands.
+Our private wetlands have been enhanced with levees and stop log pipes to allow us to plant food plots.
 Our land acquisition, development and annual maintenance has been an ongoing endeavor since 1981.

 As strictly an unguided hunter organization that allows Association hunters to hunt any time during the season it is common for hunters to follow the migration south along the Mississippi Flyway from the north.
 Concurrently, many southern waterfowl hunters enjoy traveling north to meet the migration peak in Missouri.
 Hunters from the east comment frequently on the variety of species to hunt within Missouri not available in their home state.
 In all cases regardless of where the hunter travels from it is the ability to schedule a blind, pond, hole, field or wade-in area on the hunter’s schedule that many comment on as making the hunt satisfying.